Actyx/Actyx/web/developer.actyx.com/blog/2020-08-04-event-design-for-a-logistics-solution.md

     locations within the different warehouses
 - Intuitive logging of material movements with support of quantity changes
-- Tracking of individual stock keeping units (SKUs): Internal and external batch number, quantity, QA protocol, etc. allowing tracking and tracing across the whole lifecycle of produced goods
+- Tracking of individual stock keeping units (SKUs): Internal and external batch number, quantity, QA protocol, etc. allowing tracking and tracing across the whole like cycle of produced goods
 - Transparency about movements and inventory
 - Source of truth for any material quantities and location should remain to be the ERP system, as there are many business rules installed about e.g. which material types are allowed in which